 Psychonauts is the brain-child of acclaimed developer and adventure game guru Tim Schafer.
 Released in 2005, Psychonauts combined the humor and witty dialogue of Schafer's previous point-and-click adventure titles with a full 3D platforming experience.

-Originally released on the Xbox and PC, Psychonauts was later ported to the PlayStation 2 and made available for download on the Xbox 360 as an Xbox Original on Xbox Live Marketplace, and on the PC through Valve's Steam service and Good Old Games.
+Originally released on the Xbox and PC, Psychonauts was later ported to the PlayStation 2 and was made digitally available on the PC through Valve's Steam service and Good Old Games.

 On September 29, 2011, Psychonauts received a major Steam update, adding a Mac version, achievements, cloud saves, 360 controller support, and Meat Circus tweaks.
 A Mac version was also made available through the Mac App Store.
 In conjunction with the release, a free Vault Viewer iPhone app was also released with a complete library of all of the vaults from the game.
 Tim Schafer and Scott Campbell provided commentary tracks for each one.